 Losing out on a job you liked is tough, with that in mind, keep going, keep networking, be positive, keep talking with your recruiter and who knows?
 Maybe you'll land an even better job just down the road.

-Reach out to me here in Argyll Scott at email@example.com or on my direct line +852 3695 5197.Posted over 1 year ago
+Reach out to me here in Argyll Scott at email@example.com or on my direct line +852 3695 5197.Posted about 2 years ago